Blue (Yung Kai song)

-"Blue" is a song by Chinese-Canadian singer Yung Kai from his debut studio album Stay with the Ocean, I'll Find You (2025).
+"Blue" is a song by Canadian singer Yung Kai from his debut studio album Stay with the Ocean, I'll Find You (2025).
 Released on August 2, 2024, the song went viral on TikTok and Instagram, layered over video montages of dreamy moments spent with a loved one.
 It had gathered more than one billion streams across various music platforms per June 4, 2025.
 The song became his breakthrough song, and subsequently achieved international acclaim by topping the chart in Indonesia and peaking at top ten in India, Malaysia, Philippines, and Singapore.
 A remix featuring Minnie was released on April 18, 2025.

 Background

 "Blue" was inspired by the 2023 Chinese television series When I Fly Towards You.
 Yung Kai was binge-watching it on Discord with a girl he liked at the time and from the whole moment, he "put[s] up all of the built-up emotions he had together into the song."
 The song, estimated by Yung Kai himself, was completed within two weeks before being released.